CloudSecurityMo/CloudSecurityMo/README.md

 ---
 ## 📌 What I'm Working On
-- 🛡️ Creating a solution (deployed via Terraform), that automatically deactivate AWS access keys that are 90+ days old.
+- 🛡️ Creating a solution (deployed via Terraform), that automatically deactivates AWS access keys that are 90+ days old.